 This test is done by taking samples of stomach tissue.
 The tissue samples are collected

-Before an endoscopy, you may be given a sedative.
-Your throat will be sprayed with
+Before an endoscopy, you will likely be given a sedative.
+Your throat will be sprayed

 Does this test pose any risks?

-Endoscopy is a fairly safe procedure, but it's likely you will feel some discomfort
+Endoscopy is a fairly safe procedure.
+You may feel some discomfort when swallowing

-when swallowing the endoscope.
-This often eases after the endoscope passes through
+the endoscope.
+This often eases after the endoscope passes through the throat.
+There

 What might affect my test results?